13 DNS allows for human-readable addresses

 When you create or launch a website, you’ll purchase (rent, really) a domain like \(\text{do4ds.com}\) from a domain name registrar.
 Purchasing a domain gives you the right to attach that domain to an IP Address.

-When someone comes to visit your website, their computer resolves the IP Address via a DNS lookup against public DNS nameservers.
-So when you purchase a domain, you register the association between your domain and the IP Address with the DNS nameservers so users can look them up.
+When someone visits your website or server, their computer resolves the IP Address via a DNS lookup against public DNS nameservers.
+By purchasing a domain, you register the association between your domain and the IP Address with the DNS nameservers so users can look them up.

 An image of the user querying a DNS nameserver for example.com and getting back an IP address.